marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 ## What to fix/do instead?

-A simpler and better (in my opinion) to visulise blocked items is to leave it in place and put another sticky on top of the item, preferably in an attention-calling color (which color I leave as a creative exercise for you and your team).
+A simpler and better (in my opinion) to visualize blocked items is to leave it in place and put another sticky on top of the item, preferably in an attention-calling color (which color I leave as a creative exercise for you and your team).

 We can now write the reason for the original sticky being blocked as a description - or better yet what needs to be done before we can continue our work.
 I prefer the second, more goal-oriented approach.